-Crested Geckos (Rhacodactylus ciliatus) are native to southern New Caledonia, an island chain east of Australia.
+Crested geckos (Correlophus ciliatus) are native to southern New Caledonia, an island chain east of Australia.
 They are named after the small projections which adorn their head (as well as the top of their eyes, which has also earned them the name Eyelash Geckos).

 At Josh's Frogs, we offer complete habitat kits and tankless kits that make housing crested geckos as simple as clicking the order button!

-Crested Geckos are arboreal and will appreciate some height in their environment.
-As avid climbers, they will make use of wood branches, bendy vines, fake plants, or standing virgin cork bark flats or tubes.
+Crested geckos are arboreal and will appreciate some height in their environment.
+As avid climbers, they will make use of wood branches, bendy vines, fake plants, or standing cork bark flats or tubes.

 Humidity plays an important role in making sure these geckos remain well hydrated and are able to shed their skin easily.
 Providing a reptile water bowl with clean water will ensure your gecko remains hydrated, and misting frequently with a quality mister will help keep their humidity at the ideal range of 60-70%.
 You can monitor these levels, as well as temperatures, with a digital thermometer/hygrometer.